OpenID Connect 1.0

 Endpoint Implementations

 The following section documents the endpoints we implement and their respective paths.
-This information can traditionally be discovered by relying parties that utilize OpenID Connect Discovery 1.0, however this information may be useful for clients which do not implement this.
+This information can traditionally be discovered by Relying Parties that utilize OpenID Connect Discovery 1.0, however this information may be useful for clients which do not implement this.

 The endpoints can be discovered easily by visiting the Discovery and Metadata endpoints.
 It is recommended regardless of your version of Authelia that you utilize this version as it will always produce the correct endpoint URLs.
 The paths for the Discovery/Metadata endpoints are part of IANA’s well known registration but are also documented in a table below.